I'm a provider

 Please wait while you are redirected.

-DESCRIPTIONMyoelectric prostheses are powered by electric motors with an external power source.
-The joint movement of an upper limb prosthesis (e.g., hand, wrist, and/or elbow) is driven by microchip-processed electrical activity in the muscles of the remaining limb stump.
+Myoelectric prostheses are powered by electric motors with an external power source.
+The joint movement of an upper-limb prosthesis (e.g., hand, wrist, and/or elbow) is driven by microchip-processed electrical activity in the muscles of the remaining limb stump.

-Upper limb prostheses are used for amputations at any level from above the hand to the shoulder.
+Upper-limb prostheses are used for amputations at any level, from the hand to the shoulder.
 The need for a prosthesis can occur for a number of reasons, including trauma, surgery, or congenital anomalies.
-The primary goals of the upper limb prostheses are to restore natural appearance and function.
+The primary goals of the upper-limb prostheses are to restore natural appearance and function.
 Achieving these goals also requires sufficient comfort and ease of use for continued acceptance by the wearer.
-The difficulty of achieving these diverse goals with an upper arm prosthesis increases with the level of amputation (digits, hand, wrist, elbow, shoulder), and thus the complexity of joint movement, increases.
+The difficulty of achieving these diverse goals with an upper-limb prosthesis increases with the level of amputation (digits, hand, wrist, elbow, shoulder), and thus the complexity of joint movement, increases.

 Upper-limb prostheses are classified into 3 categories depending on the means of generating movement at the joints: passive, body-powered and electrically-powered movement.
 All 3 types of prostheses have been in use for over 30 years; each possesses unique advantages and disadvantages.

 Technology in this area is rapidly changing, driven by advances in biomedical engineering and by the U.S. Department of Defense Advanced Research Projects Agency (DARPA), which is funding a public and private collaborative effort on prosthetic research and development.
 Areas of development include the use of skin-like silicone elastomer gloves, “artificial muscles”, and sensory feedback.
 Smaller motors, microcontrollers, implantable myoelectric sensors and reinervation of remaining muscle fibers are being developed to allow fine movement control.
 Lighter batteries and newer materials are being incorporated into myoelectric prostheses to improve comfort.

-Manufacturers must register prostheses with the Food and Drug Administration's (FDA) restorative devices branch and keep a record of any complaints, but do not have to undergo a full FDA review.
+Manufacturers must register prostheses with the restorative devices branch of the U.S. Food and Drug Administration (FDA) and keep a record of any complaints, but do not have to undergo a full FDA review.

 Also, see the related medical policies, Microprocessor-Controlled Prosthetic Knees and Functional Neuromuscular Stimulation to Provide Ambulation.